Janessa Esquible | Student Researcher

 Nia Long | Natural Resources Technician

 Hello Everyone!
 My name is Nia Long and I grew up in East Stroudsburg, PA on the traditional lands of the Lenni-Lenape and Susquehannock, then spent four years in Scranton, PA on the lands stewarded by the same indigenous communities.
-I graduated from the University of Scranton 2022 where I majored in Neuroscience and Philosophy.
+I graduated from the University of Scranton in 2022 where I majored in Neuroscience and Philosophy.
 I joined ONC as the Natural Resource Technician in August 2022 and am excited to work closely with the Bethel community on subsistence programs and environmental projects this year!

 In my free time, I enjoy hiking, woodworking, photography, and cooking and baking.
 While in Bethel, I am excited to learn more about berry picking, subsistence hunting and fishing, and overall enjoying the beauty of the tundra.